 Delivery Science (Original Research)

 - Original Data and Trials

-- Submissions should present data that offer novel approaches to improving the systems, processes, and tools involved in delivering care.
+- Submissions should present data that offers novel approaches to improving the systems, processes, and tools involved with delivering care.

 - Policy Research and Observational Analyses